gsama/makerspacebgm/README.md

 ## ✨ About Makerspace Belgaum

 Makerspace Belgaum is a **community-driven creative learning centre** that thrives on the philosophy of *“learn by doing”*.
-We bring together students, artists, scientists, educators, and tinkerers to explore, experiment, collaborate, and innovate through hands-on projects.
+We bring together students, artists, scientists, engineers, innovators, educators, and tinkerers to explore, experiment, collaborate, and innovate through hands-on projects.

 ### What You'll Find on the Site:
 - **Curiosity.
 Creativity.
 Collaboration.**